 One Election Night video clip of what was supposed to be a victory statement by a conventional liberal soccer mom/Whole Foods shopper/jogger tells the story.
 Two seats on the City Council were up for grabs; the biggest vote-getter was an in-your-face radical Independent, while the Democrat soccer mom came in second.
 In what looks more like a hostage video, the stunned second-place winner takes in the scene—and realizes at that moment that she has a wolf by the ears and it is not going to be pleasant.

-It’s not going to be pleasant for anyone; that is 2017’s legacy to Charlottesville.We value your comments!
-Please weigh in on our comment section below.
+It’s not going to be pleasant for anyone; that is 2017’s legacy to Charlottesville.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com